Azure/bicep-types-az/generated/network/microsoft.network/2017-03-30/types.md

 ## AzureFirewallApplicationRuleCollection
 ### Properties
-* **etag**: string (ReadOnly): A unique read-only string that changes whenever the resource is updated.
+* **etag**: string (ReadOnly): Gets a unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
-* **name**: string: The name of the resource that is unique within the Azure firewall.
+* **name**: string: Gets name of the resource that is unique within a resource group.
 This name can be used to access the resource.
 * **properties**: [AzureFirewallApplicationRuleCollectionPropertiesFormat](#azurefirewallapplicationrulecollectionpropertiesformat): Properties of the application rule collection.

 ## AzureFirewallApplicationRuleCollectionPropertiesFormat